-MTFP reserve - this reserve holds the budget support identified in the Medium Term Financial Plan.
-Transformation reserve - this reserve holds the funds set aside for service transformation.
+MTFP reserve - this reserve has now been closed with the majority of the balance transferring to the Transformation reserve.

+Transformation reserve - this reserve holds the funds set aside for service transformation and major projects

 Renewals reserve - this reserve holds the revenue funds set aside for capital projects and cyclical renewal of major items.